astro648/OneOfMyFavoriteHobbies/README.md

 #### Where can I learn coding?
 There are many places to learn coding, but generally, if you want to pursue coding, I would recommend finding a teacher or class to learn coding.
 ## Why I Used Brackets IDE To Develop This
 I used Brackets IDE to develop this because it is simple and easy to use.
-Unfortunately, Adobe is stopping support for it at September, but people are probably going to revive it by making forks of it.
+Unfortunately, Adobe is stopping support for it at September, but people are probably going to revive and support it by making forks of it and updating and/or modifying it.
 ## When will this website be finished?
 This website will be finished before May 3, 2021.